 The deceased is then wrapped in several sheets of material (three for males, five for females), most often cotton.
 Just like the washing process contains ritual, so does the process of shrouding.
 Each of the sheets has a special name and use.

 Once the bodies have been wrapped, the sheets are then tied with pieces of cloth or rope.
-There’s one tied above the head, one under the feet and two after the body.
+There’s one tied above the head, one under the feet, and two around the body.

 The Funeral Prayer